The Daring Gourmet

 You can also use a gravy boat with a stand and candle and that way your gravy will remain warm throughout the entire meal.

-Add the herbs and the water.
+Add the herb and the water.

 To make the roux: